akshay-iyer/3D-Thermal-Modeling-/README.md

 For a detailed explanation, kindly refer to https://drive.google.com/file/d/1nJGxJrqAVkLG7GgIozAzmcEhZ3U6ULhN/view?usp=sharing

 ## Sample Results
+The follwoing image is the screenshot of the 3D pointcloud created.
+PCL viewer can be used to view the 3D model.
+As we can see, that the created 3D thermal model from the dataset contains clearly discernible features.
+We can identify hot objects like the jug and the ventilator at the wall.
+As also once can clearly identify the people as high temperature entities.
+One is able to discern the relatively cold chair, tables and window frame despite it not being very clear in the depth image.

 ## Useful Tools and datasets for thermal modeling
 We have explored a variety of tools for camera calibration as our setup is a multi-modal setup and requires different types of calibration process.
 They have been specified below alongwith their significance in the project so it can help the readers interested in working in this domain: